How are credits calculated?

 Step 1: Update your CME profile by selecting the board(s) you belong to from the drop-down menu.

-Step 2: Claim credits by following the instructions under “Redeeming credit” for the relevant activity:
+Step 2: Claim credits by following the instructions under the section “Redeeming credit” for the relevant activity.

 When you claim credits, those credits will be automatically submitted to the correct board.
 (Note that it takes about a day for the board’s records to be updated.)
 You do not need to manually submit any transcripts or certificates to the board.